Ketam Mountain Bike Park: IMBA ratings

 Ketam Mountain Bike Park currently consists of tracks with the 3 out of 5 IMBA ratings, to cater to cyclists of different skill levels.
 Trails with the Blue Square code consist of steep slopes as well as narrow tracks with poor traction.
 These trails are most suitable for beginners.
 The Black Diamond trails cater more for the middle-skilled cyclists with long step climbs, drop-offs and challenging obstacles.
 The most challenging trails of all is those coded as Double Black Diamond.
 These trails have a variety of extra steep climbs and drop-offs, sharp corners and tricky obstacles.

 Skills park

 Cyclists get to experiment with the obstacles in these parks and take their skills to the next level.
 The Dirt Skills Park is designed as a circuit with compact tracks and appeal to a wider genre of cyclists.
 In Freeride Skills Park, one can find the course strewn with natural and man-made obstacles which are technically challenging.

 Facilities

 Shelters are strategically located along the tracks.
 These shelters double as resting points for tired cyclists.
-They are also good spots where one can capture a good view of the surrounding landscape around Ketam Quarry.
 To guide cyclists around the island, signs are positioned at the key locations such as the intersection points.